miyako/onnx-genai/build.md

   --skip_tests
 ```

-There is no osx-x64 prebuilt runtime in `~/Desktop/onnxruntime-genai/build/Release/_deps/ortlib-src/runtimes/osx-x64/native` so you need to supply that manually.
+> There is no osx-x64 prebuilt runtime in `~/Desktop/onnxruntime-genai/build/Release/_deps/ortlib-src/runtimes/osx-x64/native`.
+> Place a copy of `onnxruntime` manually.

 Force `protobuf` rebuild by hiding it.